 My first order of business is detoxing my body from all the junk I’ve been overdosing on for the past month.
 I try my best to maintain a squeaky clean diet, and honey is always a staple in my clean-eating regimen.
 It’s loaded with enzymes and trace minerals that help rejuvenate my body, while adding just a hint of sweetness to some of my favorite foods.

-Today I’m teaming up with Wholesome Organic Honey to bring you a simple recipe for garlic honey, something we always keep on hand during the winter months to help ward off colds, flus, and other illnesses.
+This garlic honey is something we always keep on hand during the winter months to help ward off colds, flus, and other illnesses.
 Honey has natural antimicrobial properties and is an excellent remedy for soothing coughs and sore throats, but when combined with raw garlic, it becomes even more powerful.

-For this dead simple recipe, pieces of raw garlic get mixed into Wholesome Organic Honey to create a potent mixture that not only helps me feel better, it also tastes delicious.
+For this dead simple recipe, pieces of raw garlic get mixed into raw honey to create a potent mixture that not only helps me feel better, it also tastes delicious.
 The garlic infuses the honey with flavor and also makes it quite liquidy.
 Over time, the garlic soaks up the honey and becomes almost candied.
-The texture becomes a bit chewy, and it’s bite is softened dramatically.
+The texture becomes a bit chewy, and its bite is softened dramatically.

 The second I start to feel even the tiniest tickle in my throat, I’ll take a tablespoon of the honey and pop a couple of the garlic cloves.
 Like magic, it soothes my sore throat and gets me back to feeling like myself again within 24 hours.
 I’m left with some pretty funky garlic breath, but it’s well worth it to not be bedridden with the sniffles all week.
 I happen to be a big garlic lover, so I really enjoy the taste.